AymanJabr/hAI-lights-maker/README.md

 - **Secure transmission**: Your API key is only transmitted between your browser and the API endpoints on this server, never to third-party services.
 - **Server-side validation**: Each API request validates the API key again before proceeding.

-> **Note**: While we take steps to protect your API key, for production use, consider implementing more robust security measures including rate limiting, proper secret management, and proxy services.

 ## Segment Processing Workflow